pivotal/docs-tap/aws-services/reference/supported-topologies.hbs.md

 ## <a id="postgresql-mysql"></a> PostgreSQL and MySQL

-This section describes the available topologies for PostgreSQL and MySQL.
+This section describes the available topologies for PostgreSQL and MySQL services.

 ### <a id="same-vpc"></a> A service instance in a VPC accessed by a workload in a Tanzu Application Platform cluster in the same VPC